By Lauren Strazzulla

 Peer Reviewed

 Coronary heart disease remains the leading cause of death globally despite the use of statin therapy.
-Although major statin studies suggest an average 31% reduction in relative risk …
+Although major statin studies suggest an average 31% reduction in relative …

 By Kristina Cieslak, MD